gigaai/docs/wordpress/quick-replies.md

 `payload` is payload postback to the webhook

 ## Handling Quick Replies
+> If you're using Builder.
+You can create another Node to handle Quick Reply payload or text.
+This is a guide for people prefer Dynamic Data.

 There're two ways to handle Quick Replies.
 You can handle quick reply as normal text message or payload.

 ### As Normal Text